We are a group of volunteers with expertise and ideas on the medieval city.

 I’m a specialist in medieval urban archaeology and history and have published on Coventry’s medieval and post-medieval history.
 I was born in Coventry but now live in London.
 I’m also a trustee of The Historic Coventry Trust and work for The Prince’s Foundation where I’m responsible for raising funds and finding sustainable uses for the restoration of historic buildings.

-I’m a copy-editor and proofreader for academic publishers, businesses and authors.
-I’m also a writer and I’m currently writing a number of guidebooks for the Churches Conservation Trust / Jarrold Publishing.
+I’m a copy-editor and proof reader for academic publishers, businesses and authors.
+I’m also a writer and have written several guidebooks for the Churches Conservation Trust / Jarrold Publishing.
 In the past I’ve worked for the museums, heritage and tourism sectors and have an MA in Arts and Social Sciences and a Diploma in Museum Studies.

 I’m the Head of Development for Safeline.
 Previously, I was the Head of Development at Culture Coventry, the city’s major museum and art gallery trust.
 I have experience in museums, art galleries and also within the commercial sector.
 I have a degree in Medieval History from the University of St Andrews.